Updated May 12, 2023

 Rounding the Decimal Numbers

-That will result in the following output because as the decimal digit after two points that is 1 is less than 5, so the number will be rounded as 985.56.
+That will result in the following output because as the decimal digit after two points, 1 is less than 5, so the number will be rounded as 985.56.

 Now, if our number is 985.566, then while rounding to two digits, the numeric value that will result is as follows using the below query statement –

 Now, let us round the values of the certain column to decimal values using the round function.
-Consider the same table educbademo whose price column is to be rounded to two decimal points.
+Let’s consider the table educbademo and round its price column to two decimal points.
 For this, the query statement will be as follows –

 SELECT ROUND(price,2) FROM educbademo;

-The number is rounded to two digits, and for the numbers having a value greater than or equal to 5, the decimal value at second place is increased by one, and for all others, it is kept as it is.
+When rounding a number to two digits, increase the decimal value at the second place by one for numbers that are greater than or equal to 5, and keep it the same for all other numbers.
 If we round the column values to 3 digits, then the query statement will be as follows –

 SELECT ROUND(price,3) FROM educbademo;